olegs/pubmed-paper-exploration/README.md

 - `svd_dimensions`: The number of dimensions to which to reduce the tf-idf representations of the datasets.
 - `topic_words`: The number of keywords to extract for cluster/topic.
 It must be at least 5.
 - `log_level`: Logging level.
 It can be one of: `DEBUG`, `INFO`, `WARNING` or `ERROR`.
+- `BERN2.url`: URL to the BERN2 API endpoint
+- `BERN2.rate_limit`: Maximum number of requests per second to the BERN2 API endpoint